 East Los Angeles Essential Worker

 This coloring sheet adapts the portrait of Doctor Diana, a Family Care Physician in East Los Angeles.
 This portrait is from a series of seven images paying tribute to LA’s diverse workforce—especially those disproportionately affected by the pandemic—the collection highlights the ways in which community sustains us during crises and is essential to creating a more just and humane society.
 The current pandemic heightened the inequities and digital divide in East Los Angeles and low- income communities globally.
 Doctor Diana made a commitment while in medical school to help her community of East Los Angeles.
 She is the mother of a toddler and was expecting a child during the pandemic.
 She was treating patients in a medical clinic in East Los Angeles, managing appointments and treatment, working long hours, and finding ways to help people heal and protect her family and staff from exposure to the Covid-19 virus.
 Together, she and the nurses at the East LA medical clinic have selflessly served the communities of East Los Angeles through medical care and emotional support.
-The portraits are currently on view at the Skirball Cultural Center in Los Angeles.
+The portraits were exhibited at the Skirball Cultural Center in Los Angeles in 2021.

 Ana Rodriguez Cactus Painting

 This coloring sheet adapts one of Ana Rodriguez paintings into a coloring activity.
-Ana Rodrigues is a South East Los Angeles High School Teacher and Artist who grew up in Maywood and currently teaches in Huntington Park.
+Ana Rodriguez is a South East Los Angeles High School Teacher and Artist who grew up in Maywood and currently teaches in Huntington Park.
 Ana was featured in the Essential Workers Portrait Series on exhibit at the Skirball Cultural Center.
 Ana is an abstract painter and lover of metal music, and she is passionate about teaching.
 The pandemic forced her school to a virtual format and she witnessed first-hand how the quarantine and lack of social interaction was affecting her students.
 She made it her mission to be available around the clock for her students and their parents, encouraging them to make their physical and mental health a priority, above everything else.
 She believes the emotional support provided to youth and parents is more important in times of crisis, than homework assignments and grades.

 Do you know essential workers or artists you would like to see honored through a portrait?
 Send us their photos.
-We may include them in the design of the East Los Luv Mural.

 COLORING & COLLAGE ACTIVITY